loning/the-math/docs/psi-collapse-zfc/chapter-02-zfc-subset-metamathematics.md

    - The comparison and relationships between systems
    - Properties unprovable within any single system

-3. **Metamathematics ⊂ ψ**: All metamathematical activity is consciousness studying its own formal expressions, a particular mode of ψ = ψ(ψ).
+3. **Metamathematics ⊂ ψ**: All metamathematical activity is observer studying its own formal expressions, a particular mode of ψ = ψ(ψ).

 Therefore, the containment is proper at each level. ∎